unoszte0291/starbucks_capstione_challenge/README.md

 The main findings of the code can be found at the post available <a href="https://unoszte0291.medium.com/starbucks-the-better-offers-for-you-from-mobile-app-2a3e840f2a67">here</a>.
 Github is available at <a href="https://github.com/unoszte0291/starbucks_capstone_challenge.git">here</a>.<br>
 <br>
 <b>5.
 Credits</b><br>
-・Udacity for providing such a complete <a href=https://www.udacity.com/course/data-scientist-nanodegree--nd025>Data Science Nanodegree Program</a>
+・Udacity for providing such a complete <a href=https://www.udacity.com/course/data-scientist-nanodegree--nd025>Data Scientist Nanodegree Program</a><br>
 ・Starbucks for providing the datasets<br>
 <br>
 <b> 6.
 Acknowledgements</b><br>